reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ## The Central Problem

 1. Moral judgments are judgments of fact.
+2. Moral facts exist
-2. Moral facts are categorical, independent of contingent features (beliefs, desires, etc.)
+3. Moral facts are categorically binding, independent of contingent motivations
-3. Moral facts provide reasons
+4. Moral facts provide reasons
-4. Reasons are motivating
-5. Only contingent features are motivating
+5. Only motivations provide reasons
+6. There are no necessarily shared motivations among rational agents

 ## Key Divides